Irresistible Caneles Tea Cakes: A French Delight

 Caneles Tea Cakes

-An elegant platter of caneles for your afternoon tea gathering.
+An elegant platter of Caneles for your afternoon tea gathering.

 For a delightful coffee-and-cake experience, pair Canéles with the refreshing Easy Frappuccino or Easy Iced Coffee.
 The rich Canéles harmonize beautifully with the cool, creamy coffee drinks, creating a delightful interplay of temperatures and textures.